Stochastic Buffer-Aided Relay-Assisted MEC in Time-Slotted Systems: Introduction

-Energy efficiency is also one of the important challenges in Information and Communication Technology (ICT) management and hence, many works have investigated that in MEC systems.~\cite{JR:ee_mec_offl} studied energy efficient offloading scheme in TDMA and orthogonal frequency division multiple access (OFDMA) MEC systems in the presence of the users with the same delay constraint.
+Energy efficiency is also one of the important challenges in Information and Communication Technology (ICT) management and hence, many works have investigated that in MEC systems.~\cite{JR:ee_mec_offl17} investigated energy-efficient offloading scheme in TDMA and orthogonal frequency division multiple access (OFDMA) MEC systems in the presence of the users with the same delay constraint.
 The authors investigated the cases with infinite and finite computing capacity at the edge and proposed low-complexity algorithms to minimize the weighted sum energy consumption of the users.
-In~\cite{JR:MEC_assoc_multi_task}, a multi-task scenario with sequential dependencies of the tasks was taken into account and the user association and computation offloading was designed to minimize the energy consumption.~\cite{JR:joint_offl_ee} studied energy efficient computation offloading in a time-slotted multi-user system by defining the computation efficiency as the number of the computed bits divided by the corresponding energy consumption.
-The authors aimed at maximizing the computation efficiency while considering the constraints on the total energy of the devices, and proposed an iterative algorithm to obtain the optimal values for the processor speed and transmit power of the nodes as well as the slot portion allocation to different nodes.~\cite{JR:scalable_e_d} studied energy and delay trade-off in a multi-user MEC system with a multi-antenna full-duplex (FD) base station (BS) that sends information in the downlink and receives computation task requests through the uplink transmissions of the users.
-The authors proposed a beamforming and power allocation scheme to minimize the weighted sum of the offloading energy and latency while considering constraints for maximum delay, maximum power and minimum signal-to-interference plus noise ratio (SINR).\looseness=-1
+In~\cite{JR:MEC_assoc_multi_task18}, a multi-task scenario with sequential dependencies of the tasks was taken into account and an algorithm was designed for the user association and computation offloading that minimizes the energy consumption.~\cite{JR:eng_aw_green_pow19} considered a MEC system enhanced by the energy Internet (EI), where the edge nodes have the ability to transfer the green energy among themselves, and formulated a problem to minimize the brown energy consumption.
+Taking the task loads and energy transfer attenuation into account, they proposed a heuristic algorithm with near-optimal performance for deciding about the computation resource migration as well as task allocation and energy scheduling.~\cite{JR:joint_offl_ee19} studied energy-efficient computation offloading in a time-slotted multi-user system by defining the computation efficiency as the number of the computed bits divided by the corresponding energy consumption.
+The authors aimed at maximizing the computation efficiency while considering the constraints on the total energy of the devices, and proposed an iterative algorithm to obtain the optimal values for the processor speed and transmit power of the nodes as well as the slot portion allocation to different nodes.~\cite{JR:scalable_e_d19} studied energy and delay trade-off in a multi-user MEC system with a multi-antenna full-duplex (FD) base station (BS) that sends information in the downlink and receives computation task requests through the uplink transmissions of the users.
+The authors proposed a beamforming and power allocation scheme to minimize the weighted sum of the offloading energy and latency while considering the constraints on the maximum delay, maximum power and minimum signal to interference-plus-noise ratio (SINR).
+In~\cite{JR:en_eff_user_asgn_pwalloc20}, energy-efficient task offloading was investigated in a MEC system with multiple users and multiple edge servers.
+The authors formulated an optimization problem and proposed a solution method to maximize the ratio of total transmit rate of all users to the total power consumption by jointly optimizing user-edge server assignments and user transmit powers.~\cite{JR:opt_en_wirl_pow} investigated a single-user system with multi-antenna wireless energy transmitter (ET) and minimized energy consumption of ET over a finite time horizon by jointly optimizing the energy allocation and task offloading.~\cite{JR:eng_aw_fog_cluster21} investigated an edge computing system with energy harvesting and exchanging capability at the nodes.
+They used a clustering scheme based on the energy transfer attenuation ratio to group the nodes into clusters where the nodes inside the cluster send their computation requests to the computing node of that cluster.
+They also proposed a heuristic method to decide about task schedule and energy transfer within/between the clusters.\looseness=-1